whimsicalley/project_final3_manalio_alley/README.md

     a.
 Custom jQuery: When you click on the image of Gusteau, an image of Remy appears below it's previous sibling, the h3 tag "History."
 I liked this because in the desktop, they appear side by side. :)

     b.
 Custom JavaScript: When you click on any of the list items, a new list item adds itself to the bottom of the list discussing holiday hours.

+4. I wasn't sure how to correct the addEventListener error message I was getting in DevTools on the pages it didn't apply to.

+5. Without question the most challenging project of the semester but, I guess that's why it's the final!
+Thanks for a great semester, Richard!